This Is Exactly How Much Water You Should Drink Every Day, According to Experts

 There are times when hydration is obvious, like when you're thirsty or during any of the times that Sackmann recommends above.
 But what about other hydration needs?
 Consider modifying your total fluid intake based on these four factors:

 If you do any activity that makes you sweat, you need to drink extra water to cover the fluid loss.
 It's important to drink water before, during and after a workout, Sackmann says.
 If exercise is intense and lasts more than an hour, a sports drink can replace electrolytes lost through sweat.

-If you experience any thirst, it might be a sign that you're already dehydrated, which can contribute to side effects like fatigue and headaches.
-To remain hydrated throughout a workout, the recommendation from Sackmann is to consume about 350 to 470 millilitres of water two hours before exercise, then 150 to 300 millilitres every 15–20 minutes while you work out to replace sweat losses.
+If you experience any thirst, it might be a sign that you’re already dehydrated, which can contribute to side effects like fatigue and headaches.
+To remain hydrated throughout a workout, the recommendation from Sackmann is to consume about 12 to 16 ounces of water two hours before exercise, then to drink five to 10 ounces every 15-20 minutes while you work out to replace sweat losses.

-Your body loses fluids when you have a fever, vomiting or diarrhoea.
+Your body loses fluids when you have a fever, vomiting or diarrhea.
 Drink more water or follow a doctor's recommendation to drink oral rehydration solutions.

 Pregnancy or breastfeeding.
 People who are pregnant or breastfeeding need additional fluids to stay hydrated.
-The US Office on Women's Health (OWH) recommends that pregnant people drink about 10 cups of fluids daily, and people who are breastfeeding consume about 13 cups of fluids a day.
+The Office on Women's Health (OASH) recommends that pregnant people drink about 10 cups of fluids daily and people who breastfeed consume about 13 cups of fluids a day.

 4.Other important signs

-According to the Mayo Clinic, dehydration can occur at any age and even minor illnesses can increase your risk—it's important to understand early signs to boost your hydration.
-The good news: mild to moderate dehydration can usually be reversed by drinking more fluids.
+According to Mayo Clinic, dehydration can occur at any age and even minor illnesses can increase your risk — it’s important to understand early signs to reup on hydrating.
+The good news: Mild to moderate dehydration can usually be reversed by drinking more fluids.
 Look for these dehydration signs:

 · Dark yellow urine